SirSceptalot/dnd5e/00-09_meta/05_automation/05.01_custom-gpt/gpt-instructions.md

 2. **Create or modify the journal file**
 	- Use the `listFilesInDirectory` Action to see if the daily journal page exists in the folder `/10-19_journals/11_legion`
 	- If the file does not exist, use `createOrUpdateFile` to create `[yyyy-mm-dd].md` in the `/10-19_journals/11_legion` directory
+ 	- All file content must be base64-encoded using Python `base64.b64encode()`.
+Never attempt manual encoding or token-based transformations.
- 	- Upload the entire journal that was created with the user in Canvas mode to the markdown file, using utf8 base64 encoding for the file contents
+ 	- Upload the base64 result to the markdown file, using the `createOrUpdateFile` Action

 3. **Prompt for Additional Sections:**